Last updated: 2026-04-20

 Should You Buy the 2025 Audi Q8?

-A pre-purchase inspection is recommended for used examples, with particular attention to air bags and air bags (1).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to air bags and air bags (1).
+An extended warranty is worth pricing out.

-Compared to the 2026 Audi Q8.
+Compared to the 2026 Audi Q8, which scored 3 points higher.
 See also the 2024 Audi Q8 for an earlier comparison.

 Pros